Kairotic/coding-with-knots/quipu.md

 visually.
 This gave us some confidence that we should pursue this direction a little further.

-The next day we began by going back to the data formats, and Dave included a number of data dimensions to the graphviz files.
-Especially interesting were arrays of colours, which represent alternating coloured threads, and some binary opposed properties, like ply and knot orientation.
-Some more reading about the interpretations of archaeological findings, we found two promising quipus which made us curious.
-The paper by Juliana Martins on the astronomical analysis of an Inca Quipu pointed to two interesting candidates from Leymebamba (UR006 and UR009), which we began to work on in the afternoon.
+After researching about the interpretations of archaeological findings, we found two promising quipus which made us curious.
+The paper by Juliana Martins[] on the astronomical analysis of an Inca Quipu pointed to two interesting candidates from Leymebamba (UR006 and UR009).

 Here is a first result (UR006):